-DIVERNON For a feel of this quiet community a once roaring mining town that was the second largest town in Sangamon County, thanks to a thriving coal production (the Madison Coal Mine Number 6) - check out the Rusty Star Marketplace & Route 66 Welcome Center.
-It is home to 80 small business shops under one roof.
+DIVERNON For a feel of this quiet community a once roaring mining town that was the second largest town in Sangamon County, thanks to a thriving coal production (the Madison Coal Mine Number 6).
 The restored Historic Divernon Train Depot & Museum preserves the town's past as one of four depots on the Springfield to Litchfield line.
-Before you continue one, stop in at one of three antique shops that can be found within a short distance of one another: Tammi's Treasures Antiques and More, Nickorbobs and Hildas will not disappoint.
+Before you continue one, stop in at one of three antique shops that can be found within a short distance of one another; Tammi's Treasures Antiques and More, Nickorbobs and Hildas will not disappoint.
 Don't Miss The Shrine of Our Lady of the Highways in Waggoner/ Raymond.
 The statue of Mother Mary, imported from Italy and installed in 1959 "to honor (the Virgin) Mary and ask her assistance guiding travelers on their way."